-- the collateral is legally enforceable under the applicable jurisdiction - the collateral has sustainable market value - possibility of realization and willingness to realize - there is no significant correlation between the quality of the secured exposure and the value of the collateral, i.e. the collateral value is not linked to the creditworthiness of the borrower
+- the collateral is legally enforceable under the applicable jurisdiction - there is sustainable market value of the collateral - possibility of realization and willingness to realize - there is no significant correlation between the quality of the secured exposure and the value of the collateral, i.e. the collateral value is not linked to the creditworthiness of the borrower

-The collateral valuation is carried out by staff members who are independent from the credit decision process.
-The revaluation of the collateral is undertaken at least once a year.
-The minimum revaluation frequency for financial collateral is 6 months.
-If required (e.g. change of market situation) a revaluation is performed more often.
-For financial collateral a revaluation at current market prices is done automatically on a daily basis.
+The collateral valuation is done by staff members who are independent from the credit decision process.
+Regular evaluations make sure, that the revaluation of the collateral is done at least once a year.
+Minimum revaluation frequency for financial collateral is 6 months.
+If required (e.g. change of market situation) a revaluation is done more often.
+Regarding financial collateral a revaluation at current market prices is done automatically on a daily basis.
 A longer revaluation interval leads to higher discounts.

-Collateral valuation is based on current market prices with an amount that can be recovered within a reasonable period taken into account.
-The methods of calculating the level of haircut are specified by Collateral Management.
+Collateral valuation is based on current market prices with an amount that can be recovered within a reasonable Period taken into account.
+The methods of calculating the value and setting of well-considered haircut are specified by Collateral Management